 St. John’s International Residential School,

 6. The School Krishnamurti Foundation, India:

 Krishnamurthi Foundation, India is a one-of-its-kind school in Chennai and is voted as one of the best in the region.
-Established in 1973 by J Krishnamurti, the school provides overall growth and development for kids by imparting education along with creative skills.
-The co-educational, day school has three segments — the junior school, middle school, and senior school.
+Established in 1973 by J Krishnamurti, the school provides overall growth and progress for kids by imparting education along with creative skills.
+The co-educational day school has three segments — the junior school, middle school, and senior school.

-The school is affiliated to ISCE, and this curriculum is followed till Class VIII.
-After that syllabus prescribed by the CISCE is followed.
+The school is affiliated to ICSE, and this curriculum is followed till Class VIII.
+After that, the syllabus prescribed by the CISCE is followed.
 The main mode of instruction is English with Hindi, Tamil and Sanskrit as optional languages.

 The School KFI, Damodar Gardens,

 Besant Avenue, Adyar, Chennai – 600020.